europeana/media-proxy/README.md

 ### Overview

-1. Proxy receives HTTP request with Europeana record ID as URL path
+1. Proxy receives HTTP request with Europeana record ID as URL path, with an optional `view` parameter with the URI of a web resource
 2. Proxy requests record metadata from Europeana REST API
-3. Proxy gets edm:isShownBy URL from record metadata
+3. Proxy gets edm:isShownBy URL from record metadata, unless `view` parameter was specified
-4. Proxy issues an HTTP request for edm:isShownBy URL
+4. Proxy issues an HTTP request for `view` parameter URL if specified, otherwise edm:isShownBy URL
 5. Proxy follows redirects in response from remote provider
 6. If final target is HTML, user agent is redirected to it
 7. If final target is not HTML, proxy constructs a file name based on record ID